thavlik/vpn-operator/README.md

 ```bash
 kubectl get provider -Aw
 ```

-If there is an error verifying the credentials, you can view the error details by looking at the `Provider`'s `status.message` field:
+If there is an error verifying the credentials, the phase of the `Provider` will be `ErrVerifyFailed` and you can view the error details by looking at its `status.message` field:
 ```bash
 kubectl get provider -A -o yaml
 ```